 Our PACs are regulated by the Federal Election Commission (FEC) and file reports, as required, with the FEC and relevant state election commissions.
 Reports filed with the FEC are available to the public at www.fec.gov.
 Our most recent report of our PAC contributions is available here.

 It has been our practice to disclose any corporate contributions** that we make.
 When we do make such contributions, we will disclose that information semi-annually.
 Our most recent report of corporate contributions is available here.

 In addition, BNY Mellon does not use corporate funds for independent political expenditures in support of, or opposition to, any candidate for office.

 ** A corporate contribution is defined to include a state candidate committee, a 501(c)4, 527 or ballot initiatives.

-Our Government Affairs Office is under the supervision of the company’s General Counsel.
-The Government Affairs Office is responsible for all political activity by or on behalf of BNY Mellon, including administration of our PACs.
+Our Government Affairs team is under the supervision of the company’s General Counsel.
+The Government Affairs leadership is responsible for all political activity by or on behalf of BNY Mellon, including administration of our PACs.
 When making specific contribution decisions, the PAC officers, in consultation with the Government Affairs staff, consider a number of factors, including the candidates’ views on issues related to our business, their leadership positions and legislative committee memberships, and the communities they represent.